rixo/zorax/README.md

 Zorax is a lightweight testing library built over [Zora](https://github.com/lorenzofox3/zora) with some added features and tooling that I like.

-Zorax's fundamental piece is `@zorax/plug`, that adds a plugin system over Zora.
+Zorax's fundamental part is `@zorax/plug`, that adds a plugin system over Zora.
+It an be used standalone if all you want is extensibility.

 Zorax itself is entirely built out of plugins.
 You can use it as a whole, or recompose some of its plugins with you owns to build your own harness to your liking.